christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 ---

 AARON was Harold Cohen's life's work.
-The British-born artist succeeded in designing a computer art program that would outlive its creator.
-There are enduring details in AARON that deserve closer examination.
+The British-born artist succeeded in designing a computer art program to outlive its creator.
+[TK bridge] There are enduring details in AARON that deserve closer examination.

-Harold Cohen was born in London in 1928, and studied fine art at university.
-By the 1960s, Cohen had become a celebrated abstract painter: he represented Britain at Documenta and at the Venice Biennale, and mounted numerous solo shows in the UK, the US, and Canada.
-Early acrylic paintings demonstrate innovative, noisy textures and colors; while other works depict strange, primitive, life-like abstract shapes.[^gazelli] [TK -- a hook or bridge sentence]
+Harold Cohen was born in London in 1928.
+He studied fine art at university, and by the mid-1960s had become a celebrated abstract painter.
+Cohen represented Britain at both Documenta and at the Venice Biennale, among other international contemporary art exhibitions, and mounted numerous solo shows in the UK, the US, and Canada.
+Some of his early acrylic paintings demonstrate innovative, noisy textures with overlapping patterns and colors.
+Others depict strange, primitive, and often life-like forms.[^gazelli] These latter works would provide the building blocks for Cohen's functional model of artistic perception.

-In 1968, Cohen moved to California to teach and research visual arts.
-There he learned computer programming, which was unusual for arts faculty at the time, and began work on a machine-generated painting system that he would christen *AARON.*  Early outputs resembled randomized lines and shapes that nonetheless looked hand-drawn.
-(Cohen would fill and shade some prints manually with dyes or colored pencils) Later, he would evolve the system to portray figurative forms, including humans and plants, while hewing to his freehand aesthetic.
+In 1968, Cohen moved to California to teach and research the visual arts.
+There he learned computer programming, which was unusual for arts faculty at the time.
+Cohen began developing a machine-generated drawing system that he would christen *AARON.* Early outputs resembled randomized lines and shapes that nonetheless appeared hand-drawn.
+(He would fill and shade some prints manually with dyes or colored pencils.)
+Later, Cohen instructed his program to portray figurative forms, particularly humans and plants, while hewing to his characteristic freehand aesthetic.

-Cohen progressed through a number of programming languages: at first FORTRAN, then C, and eventually LISP.
-He used plotters to realize works on paper, and invented assorted hardware devices, such as a mechanical 'turtle' that could steer itself around a paper surface, and even a prototype painting machine that could apply color with brushes directly.
-Cohen also executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the slide film onto canvas.
+Cohen progressed through a number of programming languages: at first Fortran, then C, and eventually Lisp.
+He used plotters to realize works on paper, and invented assorted hardware devices, including a mechanical 'turtle' that could steer itself around a paper surface, and even a prototype painting machine that could apply color with brushes directly.
+Cohen also executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed film slides onto canvas in order to copy them.

 [^gazelli]: [Gazelli Art
     House](https://gazelliarthouse.com/artists/harold-cohen/overview/), which